Acmopa/AnalogMouse/README.md

 ## Finding your mouse handles

-Run `detectar.exe` and move each mouse — the handle number will appear on screen.
+Run `detecthandle.exe` and move each mouse — the handle number will appear on screen.
 Note which handle belongs to which mouse and enter them in the main app.

 ## Settings